Welfare Policy, Homelessness and Social Exclusion (WELPHASE)

 The WELPHASE Working Group welcomes papers at different stages of development varying from papers already accepted by a journal to drafts.
 Following the procedure of earlier workshops, a discussant is appointed to papers circulated within the workshop participants in advance, but also leaving time for questions and a general discussion.
 In this way, the workshop offers a valuable opportunity to receive comments and proceed with papers which are at the draft stage.

 The Working Group has strong links with research focused on social work, policy practice and policy evaluations.
 Many of workshop participants are practitioners in the field presenting their work for governmental, local governmental or voluntary bodies dealing with homelessness, housing policy and social exclusion.
-Homelessness research performed by academics is also of large interest to those who design and implement policy ‘on the ground’.
-Research presented at the Working Group workshops deas both with major issues of nation-wide policies, as well as small-scale practical problems of everyday work of case-managers and the like.
+Homelessness research performed by academics is also of great interest to those who design and implement policy ‘on the ground’.
+Research presented at the Working Group workshops deals both with major issues of nation-wide policies, as well as small-scale practical problems of everyday work of case-managers and the like.
 The workshop is an excellent example of mutual implications and links between research and policy.